top of page

 Jane Haughton

-Jane haughton has worked for nearly 20 years as a professional musician, leading community choirs as well as opera and music projects in care homes, prisons and schools.
+Jane has worked for nearly 20 years as a professional musician, leading community choirs as well as opera and music projects in care homes, prisons and schools.
+For over 14 years she's been involved with Raise Your Voice, a Dementia and music charity.

 Photo of Sam Glazer playing the cello